maksudnurullaev/sumov_net/README.md

-Project based in Perl + Mojoliciou + Boostrap
+Project based in Perl + Mojolicious + Boostrap

 We are going to create simple User's credits management systems.